wp-plugins/ab-testing-with-javascript/README.md

 - Run up to 5 tests simultaneously (per visitor session)
 - Unlimited versions per test
 - Test info is saved in cookies so returning visitors see the same version of your site
-- Test data is sent to your google analytics account as custom variables
+- Experiment data is sent to your google analytics account as custom variables
 - No AJAX.
 Test info and javascript code are served from static `ab.js` file
-- Test info/data is saved in the wordpress table `wp_options`
+- Experiment info/data is saved in the wordpress table `wp_options`

+Supports both versions of Google Analytics, old "_gaq" and new Universal "ga()"

+If you have [Universal Analytics](https://support.google.com/analytics/answer/2790010?hl=en) deployed on your site, you must provide a [Custom Dimension key](https://support.google.com/analytics/answer/2790010?hl=en).
+[Follow these instructions](https://support.google.com/analytics/answer/2709829?hl=en&topic=2709827&ctx=topic) to setup a custom dimension.
+Then, eadd the dimension to the plugin settings.

+Also, Universal Analytics users must use this (Custom Report)[https://www.google.com/analytics/web/template?uid=-O_F9EH4Qpil1mSt9l6U8A] to view test results (Universal Analytics only).

+You can download the plugin directly from wordpress.org @ [AB Testing with Javascript](http://wordpress.org/plugins/ab-testing-with-javascript/)

 #### Requirements
 - General Wordpress Installation